yuerany/fullROC/cran-comments.md

 ## Resubmission
+This is a resubmission (1/8/2021).
+In this version I have:

+* Reduce the length of the title to 49 characters (with spaces).

+* Added references to the description of the DESCRIPTION file.

-This is a resubmission.
+This is a resubmission (1/6/2021).
 In this version I have:

 * Added explanations of all acronyms to the DESCRIPTION.

 * Dropped references from the DESCRIPTION file and added them to the function documents.

 * Changed print()/cat() to message()/warning().